b-dulaney/powder-hound/README.md

 ## Tech Stack

-SvelteKit, Supabase, SkeletonUI, Vite, Typescript, TailwindCSS
+SvelteKit, Supabase, Vite, Typescript, SkeletonUI, TailwindCSS

 ## Roadmap

+This is pretty informal for now as I'm building this project out in my spare time.
+With that said, here's a list of things that I would like to include eventually:

+- Email/SMS OTP login

 - SMS alerts

 - Additional SSO providers

 - Resort live feeds (lift cams, snow stakes, etc.)

+- User-uploaded reports (think along the lines of AllTrails reviews - conditions reports, images, links to CAIC observations, etc)

 ## Feedback